Patricol/JDSports-public/README.md

 A collection of programs I created for JD Sports.

-This public repository only contains the projects' README files.
+This repository only contains README files and some portions of [WalmartRefunder](https://github.com/Patricol/JDSports-public/tree/master/WalmartRefunder#walmartrefunder) and [AddressPaster](https://github.com/Patricol/JDSports-public/tree/master/AddressPaster#address-paster) approved (by JD Sports) for public release.

 * All programs:
   * securely handle credentials, (see [JDSCredentials](https://github.com/Patricol/JDSports-public/tree/master/JDSModules#jdscredentials))